Inversion of simulated and experimental light scattering data for characterization of two-dimensional randomly rough metal surfaces: Results

 \section{Results}

 When visible light is scattered from a weakly rough metal surface, like silver, one of the prominent features that can be observed for some roughness parameters in the angular distribution of the scattered light is the enhanced backscattering phenomenon~\cite{Maradudin1990,Zayats2005,Simonsen2004-3} which expresses itself as a well defined peak in the retroreflection direction.
-For weakly rough surfaces it is know to result from the excitation and multiple scattering of surface waves known as surface plasmon polaritons~(SPPs)~\cite{Book:Maier2007}.
+This phenomenon is also known under the alternative name of coherent backscattering phenomenon~\cite{Corey1995}.
+For weakly rough surfaces, it is known to result from the excitation and multiple scattering of surface waves known as surface plasmon polaritons~(SPPs)~\cite{Book:Maier2007}.
 Hence, when the enhanced backscattering peaks are present in the angular distribution of the scattered light, it is a clear signature of the contribution from multiple scattering processes to the scattered intensity.
 In the case when the contribution from single scattering processes can be neglected, the intensity at the position of the enhanced backscattering peak is expected to be twice of the intensity of its background~\cite{Maradudin1990}.